mapkyca/known-console-tools/README.md

 Copy or symlink to the directories below so that they appear in ```ConsolePlugins```

+## Tools available

+* [EntityDump](EntityDump) A tool for outputting the raw contents of an object as identified by UUID, ID or short url
+* [EntityList](EntityList) List the UUIDs of the last X entities that match the given search criteria

 ## Warning

 I wouldn't recommend having these in place on a live system, as that would likely pose a security risk.